Arranging a funeral or cremation in Nebraska

-Our online reviewing culture has reached the death care industry and reviews for funeral homes can now be posted on a number of directory sites.
-Testimonials and word of mouth recommendations are still a key way that many families review funeral homes.
+Our online reviewing culture has reached the death care industry, and reviews for funeral homes can now be posted on a number of directory sites.
+Testimonials and word-of-mouth recommendations are still key ways many families review funeral homes.
 If you do have a complaint about a licensed funeral home, you should attempt to resolve this with the funeral director in the first instance.
-If this is not possible you may wish to consult the:
+If this is not possible, you may wish to consult the:

 Nebraska Funeral Directors Association, 521 First Street, PO Box 10, Milford, NE 68405 Phone: (402) 761-2217 www.nefda.org